 Mobile casino apps would almost certainly be included under any bill that legalizes online wagering in Texas.
 These are increasingly popular for casino players with a full offering of traditional table games like baccarat, blackjack, roulette and craps along with online slots.

-These casino apps are very easy to download from your iOS or Android phone and can be used to play real money casino games as soon as the player registers and makes an initial deposit.
+These casino apps are very easy to download from your iOS or Android phone and can be used to play real money casino game apps as soon as the player registers and makes an initial deposit.
 SugarHouse, PokerStars and Scores are just a few examples of online casino sites that offer a great mobile app.

 The convenience factor is off the charts and mobile casino apps mean you’ll never have to worry about finding an open seat at the blackjack table or losing your place at your favorite slot machine.